acc-assignment-python-programming-I/sample_code/README.md

 ## Instructor Bio

 As a staff software developer, I bring real-world insights and practical teaching to prepare you for today's job market.
 Our focus will be on hands-on learning, modern methods, and ensuring your success post-graduation.
 I look forward to creating an engaging, collaborative, and supportive learning environment.
-[Truc LinkedIn profile](https://www.linkedin.com/in/trucdev/)
+Checkout my profile here [Truc LinkedIn profile](https://www.linkedin.com/in/trucdev/).
+Do noy hesitate to contact me even after this course for any questions, I am here to help and will pray for your success.

 ## Getting Started